durgesh09/2020-06-10-git-dp/README.md

 - `git add`: to save the changes in staging area
 - `git commit`: to save the changes in git repo
 - `git status`: to get the latest status of the changes

+- `git log`: show you your log history
+	- `git log --oneline`: one line version of your history